JESUSC1/Simple-Java-Calculator/README.md

 <a name="Mission_Statement"></a>
 ## Mission Statement

 Our simple Java calculator is designed to help novice developers learn how to create a calculator program with Java.
 Our easy-to-use code and intuitive user interface make it accessible and approachable for people of all skill levels.
-With a large subset of tools in Java and the use of Java Swing, we aim to teach users about both the back end process and a little bit about the front end process and give them a solid foundation for building more complex projects in the future.
+With the use of a large subset of tools in Java and the use of Java Swing, we aim to teach users about both the back end process and a little bit about the front end process of software development and give them a solid foundation for building more complex projects in the future.

 ---